-7. Net asset value
+Net asset value

-In accordance with the Offering Memorandum, the net asset value of each class of shares in a Fund is determined by reference to the market prices of the underlying assets in the Fund attributable to such class at the close of business on the 'valuation date'.
-The last dealing date in the 2013 financial year of the Fund, was on March 25, and the last official valuation date in the 2013 financial year, was on March 29.
+In accordance with the Offering Memorandum, the net asset value of each class of shares in a fund i determined by reference to the market prices of the underlying assets in the fund attributable to such class $\varepsilon$ the close of business on the valuation date'.
+The last dealing date in the 2014 financial year of the Fund, wa on March 31, and the last official valuation date in the 2014 financial year, was on March 31.

-In accordance with the Offering Memorandum, the net assets of the Company are computed at the latest available dealing price or the latest available middle market quotation.
-However, for financial reporting purposes under IFRSs, the net assets are required to be valued at bid prices and liabilities at ask prices.
+In accordance with the Offering Memorandum, the net assets of the Company are computed at the lates available middle market quotation.
+However, for financial reporting